Baked Squid Stuffed with Mushrooms, Rice, and Cheese

 10. Step 10:

-Put the cooled rice and vegetables with mushrooms, cheese, chopped squid fins into a deep container, add salt and pepper to taste.
-If desired, leave a little cheese for sprinkling hot squid (step 14).
+In a deep bowl, combine the cooled rice, the vegetables and mushrooms, the cheese, and the chopped squid fins, and season with salt and pepper to taste.
+If you like, set aside a little cheese to sprinkle over the hot squid at the end (step 14).

 11. Step 11: